Maternal Lead Exposure

 - Avoid the use of herbal products, particularly those from other countries, due to lack of regulation and possible contamination.

-- Avoid the release of lead dust from lead-based paint in older houses, before 1978.
+- Avoid releasing lead dust from lead-based paint in older houses before 1978.

 - Provide alternative behaviors in the event of pica.